12gabriel3/easy-esi/docs/source/formats.rst

         ...

-We would also like CIDRs to be validated by bravado-core whenever they are part of a HTTP request or response.
+We would also like CIDRs to be validated by easy-esi-core whenever they are part of a HTTP request or response.

-Create a ``bravado_core.formatter.SwaggerFormat`` to define the CIDR format:
+Create a ``easy_esi_core.formatter.SwaggerFormat`` to define the CIDR format:

 .. code-block:: python

-    from bravado_core.formatter import SwaggerFormat
+    from easy_esi_core.formatter import SwaggerFormat

     def validate_cidr(cidr_string):
         if '/' not in cidr_string: